MiaWilburn02/MGE/README.md

 # Info
 My attempt at writing a minimal game engine with as little dependencies on other libraries as (feasibly) possible

+# Platform
+For the time being, only Windows (x64) will be supported